Kenzie-Academy-Brasil-Developers/api-kenziefood-m2-MarceloSSF/Diretrizes.md

     - no infinitivo (buscar, listar, filtrar...)

 # Branchs
+    -  ** git pull --all / git fetch --all   -> atualiza todas as branchs locais a partir do repo remoto **
     - master (não mexer)
     - develop
     - nomear a partir do trabalho realizado no momento